jaantollander/cloud-trainee-notes/README.md

 ## Structure
 We should **structure** the documentation such that it is easy for beginners to get started.
 Beginners don't know what relevant information for getting started is.
 Hence, we should avoid burdening them with details that are not required for getting started.
+Getting started section should be clearly separated from the advanced concepts.

 We should **order** the documentation content such that the relevant information for getting started is before the advanced information.
 For example, beginners don't need to concern themselves with virtual machine flavor or billing units.
 Instead, they need the information to set up a basic virtual machine with the right security groups (e.g., SSH, HTTP) for deploying an application.